Twist families of L-space knots, their genera, and Seifert surgeries: Twist families of Seifert surgeries; seiferters and pseudo-seiferters

 \section{Twist families of Seifert surgeries; seiferters and pseudo-seiferters}

-Here review and extend the foundations of \cite{DMM1}.
-Recall that the term Seifert surgery means a knot-slope pair $(K, r)$ in $S^3$ such that the result $K(r)$ of $r$--Dehn surgery on $K$ is a manifold that admits a Seifert fibration, possibly with degenerate fibers.
+In this section we study when a twist family of surgeries may have a large number of Seifert surgeries without constraining the linking number $\lk(K, c)$.
+In doing so, we review and extend the foundations of \cite{DMM1}.
+Recall that the term {\em Seifert surgery} means a knot-slope pair $(K, r)$ in $S^3$ such that the result $K(r)$ of $r$--Dehn surgery on $K$ is a manifold that admits a Seifert fibration, possibly with degenerate fibers.
 If an unknot $c$ in the exterior of $K$ becomes isotopic to a fiber in a Seifert fibration of $K(r)$, then $c$ is called a {\em seiferter}: twisting the Seifert surgery $(K, r)$ along $c$ produces a $1$--parameter twist family $\{(K_n, r_n)\}$ of Seifert surgeries.
 Typically it is assumed that any disk bounded by $c$ is intersected by $K$ at least twice; otherwise $c$ is either split from $K$ or a meridian of $K$, sometimes called an ``irrelevant'' seiferter.

 Let $c$ be a seiferter for a Seifert surgery $(K, r)$.
 The exterior of $c$ is a solid torus $V=S^3-\nbhd(c)$ containing $K$ so that the manifold $V(K;r)$ resulting from $r$--Dehn surgery on $K$ in $V$ has a Seifert fibration.
-The main result of \cite{MM3} (see also \cite[Theorem 2.2]{DMM1}) is that either $r \in \Z$ or $K$ is a torus knot in $V$ or a cable of a torus knot in $V$.
-Hence the situation when $c$ is a seiferter for a Seifert surgery $(K, r)$ with $r \not \in \Z$ is well understood.
+If $K(r)$ has a non-degenerate Seifert fibration, the main result of \cite{MM3} (see also \cite[Theorem 2.2]{DMM1}) shows that either $r \in \Z$ or $K$ is a torus knot in $V$ or a cable of a torus knot in $V$.
+Hence the situation when $c$ is a seiferter for a (non-degenerate) Seifert surgery $(K, r)$ with $r \not \in \Z$ is well understood.
 Thus \cite{DMM1} focuses upon integral Seifert surgeries $(K, m)$ where $m\in \Z$.
+As we will observe in the proof of Lemma~\ref{integral}, even when $K(r)$ has a degenerate Seifert fibration, we see that $r \in \Z$ or $K$ is a torus knot.
 (In reference to notation for surgery slopes, we always take $m\in \Z$ while in general $r \in \Q$.)
 Theorems~3.2 and 3.19 of \cite{DMM1} classify seiferters for integral Seifert surgeries $(K, m)$.